 Here is an essential list of items you should go over before a new move-in.

-If you get into this routine, you can relay this expectation to your new tenants that they have your home professionally cleaned when they move out.
+If you get into this routine, you can relay this expectation to your new residents that they have your home professionally cleaned when they move out.
 If they do not meet those standards, you can use whatever you need from the security deposit to take care of those costs yourself.

 Some areas you’ll want to pay special attention to cleaning include:

 You can pay for professional cleaners at a rate of around $25 to $40 per hour, depending on how deep of a cleaning your home will need.
-As a rental property owner, it is in your best interest to develop a relationship with a local cleaner that you can rely on and refer to your tenants.
+As a rental property owner, it is in your best interest to develop a relationship with a local cleaner that you can rely on and refer to your residents.

-When your tenants have moved out, use the time to go through your home and check to make sure essential features are still functioning correctly.
+When your residents have moved out, use the time to go through your home and check to make sure essential features are still functioning correctly.
 Here are a few areas of your home you’ll want to check closely.

-Ensure you keep your tenants and yourself protected by ensuring all your home’s safety features are working correctly.
+Ensure you keep your residents and yourself protected by ensuring all your home’s safety features are working correctly.
 Perform a thorough inspection of both the interior and exterior of your home and be on the lookout for: